Editor Note (Dec 2019): This post was first published in Jan 2019 and updated to add more colour swatch after a repurchase.

 SUBSCRIBE

-(This post was first published in Jan 2019 and updated in Dec 2019 to add more colour swatch after a repurchase).
+(This post was first published in Jan 2019 and updated in Sep 2023 to provide updated opinions after multiple repurchases).

 This post may contain affiliate links, meaning I earn a commission if you make a purchase, at no cost to you.
 Read my full disclosure for more info.